yclas/guides/docs/api-documentation.md

 This are sent as parameter (Post or Query) to the endpoint.

 #### Filter
-You can pass any field we indicate in the documentation, ex:
+You can pass any field we indicate in the documentation, E.G:

 `GET /api/v1/category?id_category_parent=1&has_image=1`